HerodotusDev/hdp/README.md

 ### Context Required Operation

 For a practical example of how to implement context-sensitive operations, refer to the implementation of the [`COUNT`](./crates/core/src/aggregate_fn/integer.rs#L118) function.
 This example shows how to pass and utilize additional context for operations, which can be particularly useful for conditional processing or complex calculations.

+During `SLR` computation, we also need a context to use as the target index for computation.
+Since `SLR` is not supported during the preprocessing step, we simply pass the encoded task that contains the function context, and the Cairo program will handle this computation based on the provided index.

 ### Testing Your Module